 Now, if we bring any charge in this region, by Coulomb’s law, it will experience an electrostatic force.
 Now, the question arises, How do these charges realise that the other charge has come in its ‘territory’ or ‘region of influence’?

 It happens because the other charge or ‘the test charge’ interacts with the Electric Field of the source charge and thus, electrostatic force is exerted on each other.

 Conventionally, we only take the test charge to be positive.
 Therefore, a positive source charge would repel a ‘positive test charge’ and a negative source charge would attract a ‘positive test charge’.
 Thus, the electric field can be visualized in space as following:

-The direction of electric field is radially outwards for a positive charge and is radially inwards for a negative charge as shown in the figure above.
-There are some points to always to be kept in mind.
-These are
+The direction of electric field is radially outwards for a positive charge and is radially inwards for a negative charge as shown in the figure above based on the direction of electrostatic force on ‘positive test charge’.

-3. It is important to note that with every charged particle, there is an electric field associated which extends up to infinity.
+1. It is important to note that with every charged particle, there is an electric field associated which extends up to infinity.

-4. No charged particle experiences force due to its own electric field.
+2. No charged particle experiences force due to its own electric field.

 (a) Electric Field Strength due to Point Charge:

 As discussed earlier, if we find the electric field due to a point charge at a distance r from it.
 Its magnitude can be given as

 Note: That if the source charge is negative i.e. –Q then we can visualise the electric field by